spottybones/coursera-getdata-013/CodeBook.md

 ## Code Book

-The input data provided by the **XXX** project, distributed as a ZIP file, is split into a large number of plain text files with columns delimited by white-space.
+The input data provided by the **[Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)** project, distributed as a ZIP file, is split into a large number of plain text files with columns delimited by white-space.
 In addition, many of the observations are split into two sets: test and train, and must be combined to produce a single tidy data set.
 The ZIP file contains two files: `README.txt` and `features_info.txt` that document the input data set.

 The `run_analysis.R` script performs the following steps to transform the data: